Sawtooth Poetry Prize

 • The Sawtooth Poetry Prize honors a book of original poetry in English by a single author; translations are not eligible for this award.
 The winning poet receives a $1,500 honorarium upon publication plus 25 copies of the published book.
 In addition to announcements in national publications, the winning book and author will be featured on the Ahsahta website, as will lists of finalists and semi-finalists.

-• The final judge for the competition is Anne Boyer.
-More about Anne Boyer.
+• The final judge for the competition is Tyrone Williams.
+More about Tyrone Williams.

 • Entries must be filed between 12:01 a.m.
 January 1 and midnight March 1.
 All entries should be made on our Submission Manager system.

 • Manuscripts should be 50 to 100 pages of poetry, submitted in PDF (preferred), RTF, or MSWord formats only.
 Please use PDF format if preserving your formatting is important to you.

 The author’s name should not appear in the manuscript.
 The title page should contain the title only.
 The author information is collected separately in Submission Manager.